-- One MIS elective course can also include MIS 2020, MIS 2030, or MIS 2040. - MIS 2020 is the only course that can be shared between MIS major and Applied Quantitative Finance concentration. - Four out of six MIS major courses must have MIS as the subject code.
-The following courses may also fulfill two out of six MIS major requirements: - ACC 2340 may fulfill an MIS elective only if this course is not also fulfilling an ACC major or ACC minor requirement. - For students pursuing both BUSA/MSBA (Master of Science in Business Analytics) programs: - MSA 8110 (Data Model & Struct Analysis) may satisfy MIS 2030 - MSA 8240 (Business Intelligence) may satisfy MIS 3060 - CSC 1052 may satisfy MIS 2020 if this course is not fulfilling the core Arts and Science requirement.
-Other CSC courses with the MIS course attribute may also fulfill MIS major requirements.
+- One MIS elective course can also include MIS 2020, MIS 2030, or MIS 2040. - MIS 2020 is the only course that can be shared between MIS major and Applied Quantitative Finance concentration. - Four out of the six MIS major courses must have MIS as the subject code.
+The following courses may count toward two out of the six MIS major requirements: - ACC 2340 (Accounting Information Systems) may fulfill an MIS elective only if this course is not also fulfilling an ACC major or an ACC minor requirement. - CSC 1052 (Algorithms & Data Struc II) may fulfill MIS 2020 only if this course is not fulfilling the core Arts and Sciences requirement. - CSC 4480 (Principles of Database Systems) or MSA 8110 (Data Models & Struct Analysis) may fulfill MIS 2030. - Note: only one out of these three courses may satisfy an MIS major elective course. - Other CSC courses with an MIS course attribute may also fulfill MIS major electives. - MSA 8240 (Business Intelligence) may fulfill MIS 3060.
+Note: only one out of these two courses may satisfy an MIS major elective course.